5 min read

 How much time should I expect to spend working with my agency in the first 90 days?

 Plan for 5-10 hours per week in month one (mostly meetings and onboarding), 3-5 hours per week in month two (feedback and approvals), and 2-3 hours per week in month three (reviews and planning).
-If your agency needs more of your time than that, either your team isn't supporting them properly or they're not operating efficiently.
+If your agency needs more of your time than that, either your team isn't supporting them properly or they're not running efficiently.

 Should I expect to see results in the first 90 days?